-If you are a teacher that has a student in your class who stutters, you may be wondering what stuttering is all about, and what you can do to support your student.
-While dysfluency disorders affect a small number of students, it can be an obvious and significant factor in a student’s ability to communicate effectively in school.
+If you are a teacher who has a student in your class who stutters, you may be wondering what stuttering is all about and what you can do to support your student.
+While dysfluency disorders affect a small number of students, they can be an obvious and significant factor in a student’s ability to communicate effectively in school.

 Stuttering is a disruption in the smooth flow of speech.
 Most people stutter or repeat themselves once in a while.
 But for people who stutter frequently, it can be a problem.